Comparisons and Predictions for Collisions of deformed $^{238}$U nuclei at $\sqrt{s_{NN}} = 193$ GeV: Results and Discussion

 We end our results section with plots showing predictions for the correlations between integrated anisotropic flow and mean transverse momentum.
 This observable has garnered interest as a tell-tale sign of deformation~\cite{Giacalone_2021}.

-In Fig.~\ref{fig:rho}, we see that both averaging methods present very similar behaviour across both plots.
+Fig.~\ref{fig:rho} only includes oversampled average calculations, as using the SMASH sub-event averaging method simply leads us to carry over the overestimation of $v_2\{2\}$ into the correlator.
 The mixed event curve could not be included in this plot as it is undefined across our centrality interval.
 Indeed, referring to Eq.\eqref{eq:correlator}, the correlator $\rho(v^2_n,\fluc{p_T})$ requires a division by $\fluc{\delta p_T \delta p_T}$ which is evenly $0$ across our centrality interval, as evidenced by Fig.~\ref{fig:varskew}.
-Triangular-flow-momentum (bottom panel) correlations seem to be dominated by fluctuations, with the only real clear trend being that the correlator remains positive throughout the centrality range.
-Elliptic-flow-momentum correlations, on the other hand, have a clear and relatively stable trend, with a crossover from positive to negative correlation happening at around $7 \%$ centrality.
+Triangular-flow-momentum (bottom panel) correlations seem to be dominated by fluctuations, with the only real clear trend being that the correlator remains positive throughout the centrality range and across both collision systems and nuclear parametrizations.
+No experimental data was available for this observable.
+Elliptic-flow-momentum correlations, on the other hand, show clear differences when moving from one collision system to the other.
+Both collision systems achieve excellent agreement with available experimental data.
+Indeed, Au correlations are positive throughout the centrality range; they show a slight, consistent increase as we move from central to peripheral collisions.
+The small quadrupole deformation of Def $^{197}$Au has no tangible effect on the observable.
+U correlations, on the other hand, behave considerably differently.
+While the effects of changing the deformation parameters between runs are as subtle as for Au, a clear cross-over from correlation to anti-correlation occurs at around the $7\%$ centrality mark in both configurations, as well as in the experimental data.